-In Dynamics 365, go to Portals > Entity Forms and create a new entity form record.
+Go to Portals > Entity Forms and create a new entity form record.
 Name it Suggestion, set its Entity Name field to Suggestion (new_suggestion), set its Form Name to Suggestion Form, set its Tab Name to Suggestion, set its Form Type as Insert, and modify any of the other options as needed.

 In the portal, create a new child page named Suggestions.
 Set its Page Template value to Web Form, set its Entity Form value to Suggestion, and add an introduction to the form.